-We're excited to announce that the new mandatory Travel Test Package is now available through Covid Testing Network.
+The mandatory Travel Test Package is available through Covid Testing Network.
 Only a handful of private UK laboratories have the capability to deliver the required 'sequencing' element of the tests and we're pleased that, as ever, we can offer a very competitive rate.

 Search for your Travel Test Package by clicking here.